sidedishdev/public/packages/react/README.md

-# Integrations Captain React
+# IntegrationsCaptain React

-This package allows you to easily integrate with the Integrations Captain store.
+This package allows you to easily integrate with the IntegrationsCaptain store using this prebuilt react component.

 Please refer to the [docs](https://integrationscaptain.mintlify.app/) for detailed instructions.